• Skip to primary navigation

 That is pretty scary.

-What is the least amount of time your employer has to give you notice?
-Is it 2 weeks?
-Is it a month?
-2 months?
+What is the least amount of time your employer has to give you in the form of notice?
+You know, to terminate your employment.

+Whatever the period.
 That is all you have.
 This is your margin of safety.
 To me, this is a high risk.

-People often tell me that being in business, being your own boss is risky.
-That being an entrepreneur is risky.
+People often tell me that being in business (being your own boss) is risky.

-I disagree!
-Pick up any finance magazine at the news agents, such as Forbes or the BRW rich list.
-You will find everyone listed there is either;
+Pick up any finance magazine at the newsagents, such as Forbes or the BRW rich list.

 • in a business